ECB's Stark tells Ireland to ramp up austerity

 ASSET SALES

-Ireland's Finance Minister Michael Noonan, a member of the senior party in the coalition government, the centre-right Fine Gael party, has already said he is considering raising the level of adjustment for the 2012 budget to 4 billion euros from 3.6 billion euros currently.
+Ireland's Finance Minister Michael Noonan, a member of the senior party in the coalition government, the centre-right Fine Gael party, has already said he is considering raising the level of adjustment for the 2012 budget to 4 billion euros.

 Stark's intervention, however, makes things difficult for Fine Gael's junior coalition party, Labour, whose leader said during the election campaign that a vote for them meant things would be done "Labour's way" rather than "Frankfurt's way."